GoogleCloudPlatform/bigquery-record-manager/README.md

 #### Dependencies

-Record Manager uses Tag Engine to propagate the metadata tags and policy tags to Biglake tables.
-You can deploy Tag Engine by following [its deployment procedure](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/README.md).
+Record Manager uses [Tag Engine]((https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/) to propagate the metadata tags and policy tags to Biglake tables.
+You can deploy Tag Engine by following [this deployment procedure](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/README.md).

-Note: You can also use Tag Engine to populate the data retention tags that are needed by Record Manager.
+Note: You can also use Tag Engine to populate the data retention tags which are needed by Record Manager.
 The data retention tags are created using [this tag template](https://github.com/GoogleCloudPlatform/datacatalog-templates/blob/master/data_retention.yaml).

-Tag Engine can be deployed into the same project as Record Manager or into a different project.
+Tag Engine can be deployed into the same project as Record Manager or into its own project.
 For proof-of-concepts, it is often simpler to deploy them together into the same project.

 #### Step 0: update Google Cloud SDK